Horizontal vs. Vertical Stacking Test

 - The level of multipath can be seen in the waveform pictures.
 A clean

 signal should have a square top with a straight or sloping line.
-The bumps in this line drastically
+The bumps in

-stays locked in.
+better the channel stays locked in.

 - Channels 31 and 36 are my strongest stations. most every type of antenna